Looking for a full, FREE The 48 Laws of Power summary?

-Note: This 48 Laws of Power summary is part of an ongoing project to summarise The 70 Best Books on Communication.
+Note: This The 48 Laws of Power summary is part of an ongoing project to summarise the Best Communication Books of all time.

 The 48 Laws of Power is the definitive manual for anyone interested in gaining or defending against ultimate control.
 It’s the bastard love child of How To Win Friends And Influence People, The Art of War and The Game – if that child was bred to survive Coral Island, then raised by wolves, then fostered by Machiavelli.

 It’s a weighty and challenging read.
 Partly because of its relentlessly anecdotal style.
 Partly because of the emotional rollercoaster it’ll send you on (expect at least horror, disgust, anger, disdain, disbelief, shame, fascination and greed).
 But mostly because it’ll force you to confront the sheer number of psychological tactics that are used every day to control you.

 Fortunately, Greene does some simplifying.
 You’ll find excellent one paragraph summaries of each law in the “Contents” and start of each chapter.
 There’s even an official concise version of the book.
 (And you’ll find my own slightly more detailed summaries of each law of power, below.)

 And yet even so, The 48 Laws of Power is a book to think twice about reading.

 Yes, it’s wonderfully written, structured and researched.
 Yes, it’ll make you cannier, wiser and a whole lot less naive.
 And yes, it might even make you more player than pawn.

 But it’s also the kind of book you can’t read without changing your world view forever.

 And this is one apple you may regret picking when you realise you can’t change it back…

 I’ve split this 48 Laws of Power summary into 4 sections: